cs-22-mi-9-01/P9-AIcloud/README.md

 then you have to bulid your singularity container.

-Outdated
-(Run this command for setup
-srun singularity build --fakeroot tensorflow_keras.sif Singularity
+srun singularity build --fakeroot tensorflow_keras.sif singularitySetupTest

 if out of memory run instead
-srun --mem 64G singularity build --fakeroot tensorflow_keras.sif Singularity)
+srun --mem 64G singularity build --fakeroot tensorflow_keras.sif singularitySetupTest

 tutorials: